 Choosing a roommate can be one of the most significant decisions an undergraduate makes during his/her college experience.
 Sometimes it can turn college into a wonderful adventure and sometimes it can cause tremendous heartache.

-Cumulatively, those of us in Residence Life have over 30 years of experience with the “living on campus thing.”
+Cumulatively, those of us in Residence Life have more than 30 years of experience with the “living on campus thing.”
 We have observed many great roommate interactions.
 Unfortunately we have also observed some difficult ones.

 Below are some observations put together by the housing and residence life staff on how to discover a roommate that would be a good match for you.
 These are suggestions, not guarantees.
 But we would like to minimize poor experiences for our residents.